 When we test a piece of gear, we like to put it in a system that will reveal any flaws.
 To test the CXN (V2), we connected it up to a very high-end integrated amplifier and a pair of Aerial 7t speakers.
 We tested out Spotify Connect for streaming, as well as some Hi-Res and CD quality files from our network.

 Spotify Connect is the most impressive we have ever heard Spotify.
 The AFT technology that Cambridge is using really does make a big difference.
-We can’t wait to hear what Tidal sounds like when the software update is released in the coming months.

 When we listened to our Hi-Res digital files, the big takeaway (unsurprisingly) was how great it sounds for the money.
 We love using “Pink Houses” by John Cougar to test timing, and the CXN (V2) was spot on!
 Dynamics just leap out at you, yet you get a great sense of effortlessness to the presentation.
 Like most Cambridge products we have tried, the bass is fast, tight, and detailed, but on this unit, it just seems to explode.